 - Income assets: An income fund provides investors with earnings from the dividends of the companies into which the fund manager puts money.
 Returns include income such as cash, bonds, property and certain equities.
 While these investments are generally more stable, their returns are often lower.
 Investing in these assets is ideal if your primary need is for income.

-Investing for your child’s education is over a shorter term, so a more stable income asset would be ideal, while investing for retirement would require the large capital growth yielded by growth assets.
+Investing for your child’s education is over a shorter term, so a more stable income asset would be ideal, while investing for retirement would require a large capital growth yielded by growth assets.

 Do your research

 Good returns on your investments rely on good investment decisions.
 Financial experts caution against investing without a solid understanding of what you are investing in, especially if you are going to do it on your own.
 Educate yourself, learn what you can about investments and familiarise yourself with the jargon by watching videos on YouTube, reading articles by experts, listening to podcasts and speaking to advisors.

 If you prefer personal contact, speak to your financial advisor, investment manager or stockbroker.